Fishing and hunting COVID-19 updates

 You are expected to follow all orders and guidance provided by the Provincial Health Officer (PHO).
 All angling and hunting regulations and licensing requirements are still in effect.

 - Angling licensing information

-Hunting as an essential service
+Hunting service providers

 Conservation Officer Service

 The Conservation Officer Service is continuing to operate across B.C., patrolling, taking enforcement actions and proceeding with investigations.

 - Expect to be checked by Conservation Officers

 - Be prepared to produce licence and other documents as required